RN to BSN Online Program

 What is the Difference Between an RN and BSN?

-More employers are seeking nurses with Bachelor of Science in Nursing degrees; graduates with BSN degrees can practice in all healthcare settings.
-Nurses with BSN degrees have the opportunity of being promoted to leadership or management roles or continuing their education.
+More employers are seeking nurses with Bachelor of Science in Nursing degrees; nurses with BSN degrees have the opportunity of being promoted to leadership or management roles or continuing their education.

 Experienced Nursing Faculty